Updated July 18, 2023

 Contributed Capital is defined as the capital which are in the form of liquid assets and cash as given by the shareholders in return of the ownership of the stock.
 They are also regarded as paid-in capital.

-Investors who generally make contributions of capital, they take up the equity issues in return.
+Investors who generally make contributions of capital, take up the equity issues in return.
 The shareholders here purchase the stock basis the price quoted for each stock by the business.
 Investors, therefore, make contributions of capital if they are willing to purchase the stock at the price quoted by the business.

 The contributed capital is present in the balance sheet under stockholder’s equity and it is present besides the balance sheet entry for the additional paid-in capital.
 The business records such type of capital when the share is sold to the investors by utilizing the primary market.